teaguru/terraform-rds/README.md

 ## Releasing new versions
 * Updated version contained in `VERSION`
 * Documented changes in `CHANGELOG.md`
+* Create a tag in github for the commit associated with the version

 # License
 Apache 2 Licensed.
 See LICENSE for full details.